 Rackspace Technology Launches Modern Operations, A New Managed Service Offering for Public Cloud

-Service offering will provide customers across AWS, Azure and GCP a 24x7 Unified Support Model

-/EIN News/ -- SAN ANTONIO, Texas, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT)— a leading end-to-end, multicloud technology solutions company, today announced the launch of Rackspace Technology Modern Operations, a new managed service offering for public cloud.
+SAN ANTONIO, Texas, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT— a leading end-to-end, multicloud technology solutions company, today announced the launch of Rackspace Technology Modern Operations, a new managed service offering for public cloud.
 The new service offering will provide customers across, AWS, Azure and GCP, a 24x7 unified support model for a broad range of services so customers can focus on core business activities and accelerate their journey through the cloud.

 Regardless of a customer's cloud maturity, Modern Operations provides operational and system administration support with a managed offering designed to provide a broad range of support services for end-to-end lifecycle management of customer's cloud environments.